GitHubBlog

 Every trade in OpenAlice follows a git-like workflow: stage operations, commit with a message, push to execute.
 If you use UTA, this is the required path for account mutation.

-The point is approval and auditability.
-A trading desk does not let every proposed order go straight to the exchange; risk approval, execution authority, and post-trade records are separate concerns.
-Trading as Git gives a one-person desk the same shape: Alice can submit intent, a human approves execution, and the resulting history remains available for later analysis.
+The point is controlled execution and auditability.
+A trading desk should not let every proposed order go straight to the exchange; submission, execution authority, and post-trade records are separate concerns.
+Trading as Git gives a one-person desk the same shape: Alice can submit intent, the default policy waits for human approval, and the resulting history remains available for later analysis.

 It also creates a clean architecture boundary.
 Alice can run where research and agent work are convenient, while UTA can run on trusted hardware that holds exchange keys.
-The submitter and approver are separated by the stage → commit → push wall, which is what makes future standalone UTA deployment possible.
+The stage → commit → push wall separates intent from broker dispatch even when an operator explicitly delegates push authority to the AI.

 The Analogy